-I finally made the trip across the Atlantic this year to celebrate St. Patrick’s Day in my ancestral home, for The Gathering.
+I finally made the trip across the Atlantic in 2013 to my ancestral home, for The Gathering.
 I grew up in Boston listening to my grandparents talk about the country they left behind.

 1. Irish people will not build homes on fairy forts, despite the fact many of them don’t believe in fairies.

 2. People are very friendly and genuinely helpful.
 Everyone I met welcomed me with a smile.

 3. Guinness is not the only great beer they have, there are many small micro-brews too like Kilkenny Ale and Smithwicks.
 Bulmers cider is also the most delicious cider I have ever tasted!

 4. Driving on the narrow country roads was scarier than any roller coaster.
 People drive like they are in rally cars!

 5. Everyone I spoke with loves America and talked about how great ‘the shopping’ is in New York.

 6. Not everyone gets wasted on St. Patrick’s Day, many people treat it is as day to get together with their family.

 7. You don’t want to know the ingredients of black pudding, but everyone should try it during a trip to Ireland!

 8. Be prepared to talk about the weather A LOT.
 It’s a conversation starter!